-Noopur Agarwal is vice president of social impact for MTV, the world’s premier youth entertainment brand, and MTV’s 24-hour college network, mtvU, which reaches nearly 9 million students across 750 campuses nationwide.
+Noopur Agarwal is vice president of social impact for MTV Entertainment Group, the world’s premier youth entertainment brand, and MTV’s 24-hour college network, mtvU, which reaches nearly 9 million students across 750 campuses nationwide.
 She oversees major “pro-social” campaigns to engage and activate America’s youth on the biggest issues impacting their generation.

 Agarwal has represented MTV at industry forums, including the Consumer Electronics Show, South by Southwest, Advertising Week, and Social Media Week, as well as in such educational settings as Columbia University and New York University.
 She recently hosted MTV’s speaker series MTV Pioneers, where she interviewed groundbreaking leaders, including Blake Mycoskie, the founder of TOMS shoes, and Jamie Oliver, celebrity chef and food activist.
 In her role, Agarwal was presented with the MTV Innovation Award, a company-wide honor recognizing individuals who have demonstrated fresh thinking and a pioneering approach in their work.

 Prior to joining MTV, Agarwal worked on Viacom’s Know HIV/AIDS, a public education campaign run in collaboration with CBS Corporation and the Kaiser Family Foundation.
 Before entering the media industry, she was a consultant at Bain & Company, a global strategy consulting firm, where she helped advise senior management in a variety of industries.
 Agarwal received her MBA from Harvard Business School and her BA in economics from Harvard College.